slowernews/wisdom-tldr/README.md

 hiring on culture contribution vs. on culture matching

+> *'Trust someone if they say I am human, and so I am susceptible to conflicts of interest, so I am actively avoiding such conflicts (or, if any conflicts arise, I will recuse myself or at least acknowledging the conflict).
+A person who denies the significance of conflicts of interest is a person unfit for decision-making.'*

 > *'When asking for help, appeal to people’s self-interest, never to their mercy or gratitude.' -- Robert Greene (13th law of power)*

 CHALLENGE: